vitustockholm/vitustockholm/README.md

 **     14 years before used to write php code in .txt by Nokia 3100.
 Tech is hack from itself.
 Lets tech!

-***    2015 become blockchain entuziast, already used all apss
+***    2015 become blockchain entuziast and blockchain distributed wallets expert.

 ***    100% self-taught person